JeanVinge/tmdb-movies/README.md

 ## Objective-C

-UIScrollView-InfiniteScroll
+ - UIScrollView-InfiniteScroll

 ## Swift

-RxSwift
+- RxSwift
-RxCocoa
+- RxCocoa
-RxDataSources
+- RxDataSources
-NSObject+Rx
+- NSObject+Rx
-RxBlocking
+- RxBlocking
-RxTest
+- RxTest
-SwiftLint
+- SwiftLint
-SwiftGen
+- SwiftGen
-SnapKit
+- SnapKit
-Kingfisher
+- Kingfisher

 # Why

 This topic explain why i choose to use these libraries.

+- `UIScrollView-InfiniteScroll` help with pagination in `UIScrollViews`

 - Rx Libraries:
 In order to make the implementation faster, i decided to use Rx libraries for bindind and taking advantages of RxSwift features, like `Observable`, `Single`, so it's essencial to struct the ViewModel's project, just to a brief explain, `RxSwift` and `RxCocoa` are the main libraries for Reactive Programming, `RxDataSources` helps to deal with `UICollectionViews` and `UITableViews`, `NSObject+Rx` create helper methods for dispose objects and `RxBlocking`/`RxTest` are used to test the reactive code, transforming from observable to values.